serene hour, we were human cargo in a world of pink. The sky was Persian rose; the river, reflecting it, ran ruby as it flowed as smooth as glass.

 I swiftly retreated to my cell of a cabin, which had suddenly become a refuge, something far more than just a storage space for my backpack.

-The rain stopped two hours later and I poked my head out from my metal sanctuary.
+stopped two hours later and I poked my head out from my metal sanctuary.
 The riverbanks were still sliding nonchalantly by, and the Eduardo IX held its course in stoic fashion.

 A grey river dolphin surfaced just to starboard.
 Hearing splashes rising up from the river below me, I leaned out over the guardrail expecting to see more dolphins.
 Instead, I saw passengers on the lower deck throwing trash into the river: black bin liners full of scraps, plastic bottles, yogurt pots, plop, plop, plop.

 Large signs on both passenger decks clearly state that throwing trash into the river is prohibited.
 But this unabashed dumping of trash is all too common in Peru, and the captain and crew had chosen to ignore, or had simply given up, trying to enforce this simple rule.
 At the time, the U.N.’s major Climate Change Conference in Lima was just weeks away; sometimes, it’s hard not to be a cynic.